-As fathers, it is crucial that we be about the business of preparing our children for spiritual battle.
+As fathers, we must be about the business of preparing our children for spiritual battles.
 These spiritual battles are going on in and around them all of the time.
-Their battles are not ones that will be fought at some time out in the distant future when they get older.
+Their battles will not be fought at some time out in the distant future when they get older.
 The spiritual battles begin early on in childhood.
 Now is the time to train.
-Now is the time for preparing your children for spiritual battle!
+Now is the time for preparing your children for a spiritual battle!

-Recently my oldest son Joshua, was going through a period of time where he would raise his voice and talk back disrespectfully.
-We tried all sorts of disciplinary measures; spankings, time-outs and different consequences, all to no avail.
+Recently my oldest son Joshua was going through a period where he would raise his voice and talk back disrespectfully.
+We tried all sorts of disciplinary measures; spankings, time-outs, and different consequences, all to no avail.
 One day after one of his outbursts, I sat him down and we had a long talk.
 But this time I sat down beside him, and I listened.
-He shared with me about how he was really trying to do right and not misbehave.
+He shared with me how he was trying to do right and not misbehave.
 He said, “Dad, sometimes no matter how hard I try, the devil just makes me do it.”
 It was obvious, he was in a battle- and he was losing.
 So I began a series of Bible lessons with him on spiritual warfare.